jisshub/mern-stack-app/implementation_steps.md

 http://localhost:4000/

-<b>create environment variables<b>
+### create environment variables<

-environment variables are remain hidden when we push the code to github.
+- environment variables are remain hidden when we push the code to github.

-install dotenv package.
+1. install dotenv package.

 dotenv package loads the environment variables from .env file into process.env object.